ivan-hc/AM/README.md

 This repository contains "AM" and the full database of the installation scripts for the applications.

+To see the whole catalog of the apps available, visit [portable-linux-apps.github.io](https://portable-linux-apps.github.io/)

 For a version of "AM" that works locally and installs/removes the same programs without root privileges, see [AppMan](https://github.com/ivan-hc/AppMan).

 ------------------------------------------------------------------------